Images of Little Leaguers on Internet Websites

 Photographs and/or video of any children must not be posted on a Chartered local Little League’s web site without receiving written permission from the child’s parent or guardian.
-Photos on web site owned or operated by a chartered local Little League must adhere to the standards for Little Leaguers appearing in the media at: Media Appearance - Proper.pdf
+Photos on a website owned or operated by a chartered local Little League program must adhere to the standards for Little Leaguers appearing in the media at: Media Appearance

 It is Little League policy that the addresses or other contact information for children in the local league must never be placed on any internet web site.

-When the web site is that of a news organization (such as a local TV station, newspaper, etc.), generally speaking, the permissions noted above are not required.
+When the website is that of a news organization (such as a local TV station, newspaper, etc.), generally speaking, the permissions noted above are not required.
 However, the local Little League should always be aware when the news media is recording images of children, so the parents can be fully informed.
 Please note that news organizations may only use images of Little Leaguers for specific news stories pertaining to the local Little Leagues and not for any other purpose without consent of Little League International.

 This policy also does not prevent a parent from allowing images of his/her own child, who may be identified as a Little Leaguer, to be posted on a website, whether or not that web site is owned/operated by the parent – provided the images are not being sold.